Technigo/project-design-handoff-vite/README.md

 ### Project Brief

 A collabration project with Technigo UX designer.
 A business website made for a gym group named "Curve Pilates".
 Utilizing **React**, we've ensured an interactive and seamless user experience.
-Through the implementation of **reusable components** like Buttons and Cards, managing updates and maintenance is simplified for long-term sustainability.
+Through the implementation of **reusable components** like Buttons and Cards, as well as the styling with **styled-component**, managing updates and maintenance is simplified for long-term sustainability.
 With **responsive design** in place, our site seamlessly adjusts to various screen sizes, delivering a consistent and enjoyable user experience across devices.

 UI/UX Designer : Chantal Williams